 Within a class, programmers must define the variables and methods that its corresponding objects can reference.

-Given the car example, a class would denote the properties of the car object, encase the car’s functionality, as well as declare the car as a class in the first place.
+Given the car example, a class would denote the properties of the car object, encompass the car’s functionality, and declare the car as a class in the first place.

 A simple line drawing of a car labeled "Class Car," representing an object-oriented programming class diagram or the concept of classes in software development.